 What ingredients to do you need to make kanafa

 - Mozzarella Cheese: To make the recipe more easily accessible, I’m using mozzarella cheese instead of Akawi cheese.
 If you have access to Akawi cheese, that would be a more traditional choice.
+I would recommend half and half mixture.

 - Ricotta Cheese: Use a whole milk ricotta for the creamiest dessert.